-In this lesson, we will learn how to construct a 30 degrees angle from a 60 degrees angle.
+In these lessons, we will learn how to construct a 30 degrees angle from a 60 degrees angle.

 We can use the angle bisector to construct some other angles from existing angles.

 A 30° angle can be obtained by bisecting a 60° angle.